Fossil Group (FOSL) Q3 2017 Results - Earnings Call Transcript

 Depreciation and amortization expense totaled $19 million for the quarter.

 Now let's move to our outlook.
 As we look ahead to the fourth quarter, we are adjusting our outlook based on the trends and factors that we observed in the third quarter as well as October.
-In our traditional watch business, we did meet, in fact exceed our sell-in expectations for the third quarter.
+In our traditional watch business, we did meet, in fact exceed, our sell-in expectations for the third quarter.
 Those sales did benefit from early shipments against price increases in Europe and some modest levels of additional sell-in to off-price partners.
 Adjusting for those two factors, our third quarter sales were within our range of expectations.

 In Europe during the quarter, wholesale sell-throughs remained relatively strong in July, but that trend did diminish in the later half of the quarter.
 That coupled with the early sell-in of product has likely left wholesale channel inventories higher than planned at the end of the quarter in Europe.
 Therefore, we are adjusting our sell-in expectations in Europe to reflect tighter channel inventories by the end of the fourth quarter.